Fall in South Korea means two things: great weather and festival season. And among these, the fireworks festivals are very popular to go to.

 The Busan Fireworks Festival is one of the largest fireworks festivals in the world and the largest in South Korea.
 Taking place in the water between Gwangalli Bridge and Gwangalli Beach, typically over 80,000 fireworks are shot off in front of audiences well over 1 million people.

-This year the festival will take place on Saturday, November 2nd.
 It’s typically an all day affair and people arrive quite early to stake out a good seat and enjoy the festivities.
 Below I’ll list some of the best locations to watch the fireworks from.

 Places to watch Busan Fireworks Festival